rolandsfr/portfolio-website/README.md

 # Personal portfolio website
-My personal portfolio website rebuilt with typescript in traditional vanilla manner
+Rebuilt with typescript in traditional vanilla manner

 ## Technologies used
 ### Development